Skip to content

 Field Type Required Description

-attempts integer no (default: 3) Number of probe attempts before marking as failed
+attempts integer no (default: 3) Number of probe attempts before marking outbound as failed

 interval_ms integer no (default: 1000) Delay between retry attempts in milliseconds